 - Cover pot and secure the lid.
 Set valve to sealing.
 Set the manual/pressure button to 4 minutes.
 When the time is up let the pot natural release for 5 minutes and then move the valve to venting.
 Remove the lid after pin drops.

 - Add cut up chunks of cream cheese.
-Stir until slowly until cream cheese is melted, then add spinach stir and until incorporated.
+Stir slowly until cream cheese is melted, then add spinach and stir until incorporated.

 - Serve, chow down and enjoy!